replayio/docs/src/app/basics/replay-devtools/framework-devtools/react-panel/page.md

 ### View hook values

-Because we’re able to collect more information at while replaying the recording, we’re able to stop showing the hook index and start showing the hook value and function definition.
+Because we’re able to collect more information at while replaying the replay, we’re able to stop showing the hook index and start showing the hook value and function definition.

 ### Mapped component names